AdobeDocs/commerce-admin.en/help/customers/personalize-scale.md

 ### Segment data

-Segment data answers the question: which segments do your shoppers qualify for.
+Segment data answers the question: Which segments do your shoppers qualify for.
 For example, are they:

 - Eligible for upgrades
 - Cross-channel shoppers